 Prohibition on Direct Sale of Classroom Materials

-University policy prohibits "the sale of any classroom educational materials to students by faculty, staff, or departments" (Operations Manual, VI-19).
+University policy prohibits "the sale of any classroom educational materials to students by faculty, staff, or departments".
 This policy is not intended to restrict course development or to impede course instruction.
 However, it does preclude faculty and staff from selling course packs or other course materials directly to students or collecting fees or other course fees directly from students.

 Instructional Technology Resources